T20X/notes/C++Conversions.md

 # primitive types

+# void*

+A prvalue of type “pointer to cv T”, where T is an object type, can be converted to a prvalue of type “pointer to cv void”.
+The pointer value ([basic.compound]) is unchanged by this conversion.

 ## integral promotion

 For each of the standard signed integer types, there exists a corresponding (but different) standard unsigned integer type: “unsigned char”, “unsigned short int”, “unsigned int”, “unsigned long int”, and “unsigned long long int”.